Crown Yachts Miami

 On-Board Setup Before the Bride Arrives

-The full group boards the yacht 20-30 minutes before the bride arrives.
-During this window:
+The group boards the yacht 20-30 minutes before the MOH brings the bride to the dock.
+During this window, the setup completes:

-• A designated photographer positions at the dock for the reveal shot
+• A designated photographer or camera person positions at dock level facing the approach direction

 Frequently Asked Questions